Ralph Eugene MeatyardUntitled

-Photographed in the open landscape, or in simple rural environments, this series evokes the transcendental aspects of nature, and truths that appear beyond the intellect.
+Photographed in the open landscape or in simple rural environments, this series evokes the transcendental aspects of nature.

-Photographed in the open landscape, or in simple rural environments, this series evokes the transcendental aspects of nature, and truths that appear beyond the intellect.
+Photographed in the open landscape or in simple rural environments, this series evokes the transcendental aspects of nature.

 The series presents portraits of the artist’s wife wearing a dime-store hag’s mask, paired with various family members and friends who wear a transparent hard-plastic mask.
 The titles of the images outline cryptic relationships, and in all instances, both figures are identified by the same name: Lucybelle Crater.